cferdinandi/origami/README.md

-# Origami - A fluid mobile-first grid system.
+# [DEPRECATED] Origami - A fluid mobile-first grid system.
 Origami has been merged into the [Kraken front-end boilerplate](http://cferdinandi.github.com/kraken/) and is no longer supported.

 If you're just looking for a simple fluid grid, check out [Foldy960 by Dave Rupert](https://github.com/davatron5000/Foldy960).
 Origami was based on it.